omniaintranet/OmniaDocsG2/general-assets/layout-explorer/page-layout/index.rst

 Layout
 ==================

-This functionality was called Page style in earlier Omnia versions and was available in the action menu for page editing.

-Here, the following is available:
+This functionality is found under the cogwheel, in Layout explorer:

 .. image:: page-toolbar-layout-76.png